stem-teacher/bhhs/content/workbooks/training/srs/srs-lesson-plan.md

 - Demonstrate how to write, document, and manage requirements using GitHub and Hugo.
 - Introduce tooling

-## Assessment (Diagnostic/Formative/Summative):
+## Assessment (Diagnostic/Formative/Summative)
+This is an inital subject with a lot of material for students to understand.
+The goal is to ensure students can access and explore the information, then complete the initial task of creating and submitting a requirement.
 1. Formative assessment - ensure students can access material and make progress.
 1. Summative: Successfully created a requirement to review.

-## The Key/Foundational Ideas Addressed in This Lesson Are:**
+## The Key/Foundational Ideas Addressed in This Lesson Are
 1. SRS in the context of a formal software engineering process.

-## General Capabilities:
+## General Capabilities
 The class consists of main stream Y11 students.
 Bright and enthusasistic, but otherwise new to software engineering.

-## Equipment/Resources:
+## Equipment/Resources
 - [Presentation pack](/workbooks/training/srs/bhhs-srs.pptx)
 - Students have access to a computer and are logged into GitHub.
 - Prepared [software engineering site](https://brokenhill-h.polemos.ai/)
 - [**GitHub**](https://github.com/stem-teacher/brokenhill-h.github.io): A version control platform where students will store their SRS documents.
-- **Templates:** Refer to the SRS template provided on the Hugo site for structured requirement documentation.
+- **Templates:** Refer to the [SRS template](/process/specification/req-template/) provided on the engineering site for structured requirement specification template.

 ## Context of the Lesson/Students' Prior Learning:
-The students have been introduced to git and github but are still very much in early days.
+The students have been introduced to git and github, but otherwise new to the subject.

 ## Lesson Plan

 ### Stages/Timing
-Work with each student in more consulting fashion to achieve results.
-## Lesson Outline

 ### 0-5 Minutes: Introduction